friverosicc/work-logs-app/README.md

+This application is a simple time management system.

 ## Backend (API)
 The backend is written in Nodejs and works with a MongoDB database.
 The source code is inside `backend` folder.